-The most important authority is an IRS private letter ruling that technically is not authority, since letter rulings are non-precedential.
-It was a bombshell ruling when it was issued in 2009, and it suggests that some bad faith recoveries are tax-free.
+The most important authority is a 2009 IRS private letter ruling (although technically letter rulings are non-precedential and not authority).
+It was a bombshell ruling when it was issued, and it suggests that some bad faith recoveries are tax free.
 Some case law, on the other hand, suggests that some taxpayers may be reading the ruling too broadly.

-In Letter Ruling 200903073,1 a plaintiff had been employed as a construction worker, and in the course of his employment was struck by a drunk driver.
-The drunk driver managed a tavern, and had served himself liberally while on duty.
-The plaintiff was severely injured and sued the driver/ manager as well the tavern that had employed him.
+In Letter Ruling 200903073, a plaintiff had been employed as a construction worker, and in the course of his employment, was struck by a drunk driver.
+The drunk driver managed a tavern and had served himself liberally while on duty.
+The plaintiff was severely injured, and sued the driver/manager as well the tavern that had employed him.